Qala-Dev/course-materials/schedule/week-2.md

 * BONUS: Repeat previous exercise programmatically (RPC)
 * Have a go at [making a lightning app](https://medium.com/@wbobeirne/making-a-lightning-web-app-part-1-4a13c82f3f78) using LND on signet

-Choose a project from the [projects](https://hackmd.io/S2zi8eHjQkO6r7kXgCgPuA) and get started on it.
+Choose a project from the [projects](projects.md) page and get started on it.